 Sister Maria Pascuzzi, CSJ, SSL, STD, Councillor

-Former lecturer and administrator and present director of Spirit Alive: The CSJ Institute for Faith Inquiry and Education.
+Former professor of biblical studies at the University of San Diego and associate editor of the Catholic Biblical Quarterly; present director of Spirit Alive: The CSJ Institute for Faith Inquiry and Education

 Sister Phyllis Esposito, CSJ, MS, Councillor